-The next section contains a discussion of the inputs required by most of the designs available in VSP 3.0.
+The next section contains a discussion of the inputs required by most of the designs available in the current release of VSP.
 The designs are organized by the Sampling Goal under which they fall.
 Not all options for all designs are discussed.
-The Help Topics function describes all the options and is a good supplement to this User's Manual.
-Common design features (such as Costs, Historical Samples, MQO) that are found in multiple designs are not be discussed individually in this section but can be found in Section 5.0, Common and Extended Features of VSP.
+Common design features (such as Costs, Historical Samples, MQO) that are found in multiple designs will not be discussed individually in this section but can be found in Section 5.0, Extended Features of VSP.